 - It’s more affordable than you might think

-You would be forgiven if you thought this was going to be about single cruises.
-Sure, single cruises are a thing, and they’re great for their target audience, but we’re talking something else here.
+You would be forgiven if you thought this would be about single cruises.
+Sure, single cruises are a thing, and they’re great for their target audience, but we’re talking about something else here.
 For starters, you don’t have to be single to go by yourself.
 And you don’t have to go on a traditional cruise either, as a matter of fact.
 Liveaboard cruises are perfectly suited for people vacationing alone.
 Keep on reading to find out why.

 Be the master of your own destiny

 You decide when to go and where

 When planning a solo trip, you can go wherever, whenever you like, without someone else weighing in on the subject.

 You are the sole participant in the entire decision-making process.

 That means no longer having to take other people’s planning into account, and finally going on that awesome trip on your bucket list.
 So for everyone that always wanted to go to explore the Blue Hole in Belize or cage dive with sharks in Mexico, but never could because their partner would rather go snorkeling in Cozumel; this is your chance!